Types Of Dementia And Their Symptoms

 The earliest symptom of Alzheimer's is usually an issue with learning or memory.
 For example, a person might learn new information, then quickly forget it.
 Over time, they may struggle to remember which word they want to say or have trouble with thinking skills associated with everyday tasks, like cooking dinner or paying bills.
 Symptoms depend on the severity of the disease’s progression.

-As the disease progresses, they may repeat the same questions frequently, lose their belongings or put them in strange places, or become lost easily.
+As Alzheimer’s disease progresses, they may repeat the same questions frequently, lose their belongings or put them in strange places, or become lost easily.
 In severe cases, Alzheimer's can affect a person's mood or personality, resulting in them acting angry, paranoid, or even violent.
-Eventually, symptoms interfere too much with daily life for people with Alzheimer’s to live alone.
+Eventually, symptoms like memory loss and motor function impairment interfere too much with daily life for people with Alzheimer’s to live alone.
 Alzheimer’s can also have physical symptoms.
 Dementia can cause bladder control issues and lead to accidents; and severe atrophy can affect the spinal cord and affect a person’s ability to move.

 Vascular dementia